The Benefits Of Gratitude And How To Use It (PLUS More)

 Beginning each day with this simple, reliable structure allowed me to quickly develop and maintain a positive habit of journaling.

-How to start being grateful?
+How do you start being grateful?

 There are many questions that you can ask yourself to start with gratitude but I’ll list a couple of ways to do it